Bookkeeping Examples for Small Business and Students

 Sales Invoice

-ABC Computing issues a sales invoice for 1000.00 plus 20% VAT, the transactions that take place in the accounts are as follows.
+ABC Computing issues a sales invoice for 1000.00 plus 20% VAT.
+The transactions that take place in the accounts are as follows.

 AccountDebitCredit